healthfinch/policies/systems_access_policy.md

 ## Access Authorization

 * Role based access categories for each healthfinch system and application are pre-approved by the Security Officer or VP of Engineering.
+* Access to ePHI is limited, based on roles assigned to individual workforce members and defined by the Security Officer
 * healthfinch utilizes hardware and software firewalls to segment data, prevent unauthorized access, and monitor traffic for denial of service attacks.

 ## Person or Entity Authentication